wish2023/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file Expected: Shows the command line interface with welcome message.
+   2. Double-click the jar file.
+Expected: Shows the command line interface with welcome message.

 2. Shutdown ATHENA